 Many gemstones on the market are treated in some way to enhance their appearance.
 However, Garnets, are not enhanced or treated artificially in any way.

-Light and heat treatment are not applicable to these gemstones.
-Garnets come in their most characteristic hues, so what you see is the thing that you get with regards to these stones.
+Light and heat treatment do not apply to these gemstones.
+Garnets come in their most characteristic hues, so what you see is what you get concerning these stones.

-You can discover engineered variations of Garnets in the market, but they are used in different ways.
+You can discover engineered variations of Garnets in the market, but they are used differently.

-The most well-known assortment of Garnets come in a dark red color that is fundamentally the same as Rubies.
-To the untrained eye, the two gemstones seem to be indistinguishable, and it is exceptionally hard to tell them apart.
+The most well-known assortment of Garnets comes in a dark red color that is fundamentally the same as Rubies.
+The two gemstones seem indistinguishable to the untrained eye, and it is difficult to tell them apart.

 Since Garnets are not as valuable as Rubies, a few merchants can endeavor to palm off a Garnet at the cost of a Ruby.

-Despite the fact that Rubies and Garnets look very similar to each other, there are ways to differentiate one from the other.
+Although Rubies and Garnets look very similar, there are ways to differentiate one from the other.

-Garnets are red, but they also contain orange, green, and other natural tones.
+Garnets are red but contain orange, green, and other natural tones.
 Rubies are distinctively red, but there are also ones that have blue or purplish secondary tints.

-When you put one next to the other, Garnets will very clearly be paler compared to Rubies.
+When you put one next to the other, Garnets will be paler than Rubies.